 Tips from our pharmacists for people taking the medication

-› Keep the Orencia (Abatacept) self-injection refrigerated, but let it rest at room temperature for 30 to 60 minutes before using it.
+› Keep the Orencia (abatacept) self-injection refrigerated, and let it rest at room temperature for 30 minutes before using it.

-› Each time you use Orencia (Abatacept), be sure to rotate the sites you chose to inject it in.
-Don't inject it where your skin is tender, bruised, red, or scaly.
+› Each time you use Orencia (abatacept), it's important to rotate the sites you chose to inject it in.
+Don't inject Orencia (abatacept) into skin that's red, bruised, or irritated.

 › Humira (adalimumab) is a medication that's injected under the skin.
 Your doctor can give you your first dose, then you can inject yourself at home once you feel comfortable doing so on your own.